-As is always true of Disney, having a plan to make the most of one day at Epcot will pay off.
+As is always true of Disney, having a plan is the best way to make the most of one day at EPCOT.
 You’ll want to make a few decisions and reservations ahead of time.

 There are a handful of big headliner attractions you’ll want to work into your day, and the awesome Fast Pass+ system will allow you to skip some of those lines.
-Epcot utilizes a tiered approach to FastPass+.
-Although you are allowed to reserve 3 FastPass+ for your day, you can only select 1 from the Tier 1 Group of Epcot headliner attractions:
+EPCOT uses a tiered approach to FastPass+.
+Although you are allowed to reserve 3 FastPass+ for your day, you can only select 1 from the Tier 1 Group of EPCOT headliner attractions:

 - Frozen Ever After

-Of these four, Frozen Ever After currently experiences the longest wait time.
+Of these four, Frozen Ever After and Test Track currently experience the longest wait time.

-When selecting a FastPass+ time, note that since Future World opens first – you’ll likely be starting your day off there.
+When selecting a FastPass+ time, note that since Future World opens first – you’ll likely be starting your day there.
 In this area, the top two attractions with a long line are Test Track and Soarin’.
-Chat with your family about which they want to do more.
+Chat with your family about which they prefer.
 If your family is like mine, that won’t really solve anything… because we love them both.

 Our typical approach is to get a FastPass for Test Track, and head right to Soarin’.
 The lines for both of these will usually only increase throughout the day.
 It may mean a wait at your non-FastPass choice, but both of these are well worth it.

-Numerous mouth-watering dining options are available at Epcot, particularly around the World Showcase.
-You may wish to make an ADR (Advanced Dining Reservation) for one ahead of time.
+Numerous mouth-watering dining options are available at EPCOT, particularly around the World Showcase.
+You may wish to make an ADR (Advanced Dining Reservation).

 Another great character dining option is feasting on delicious Norwegian fare along with regal Disney Princess hostesses, at Akershus Royal Banquet Hall.

 You can’t go wrong with the amazing authentic ethnic food options offered at the various country pavilions in the World Showcase.
 Or if you’re looking for a quick service dining location with a nice variety and some more “American” food options, we love Sunshine Seasons in The Land.
-The food there is always delicious, and they have a drool-worthy dessert case.
+The food there is always delicious, and it offers a drool-worthy dessert case.